 WHO IS ELIGIBLE FOR TRANSPORTATION AND WHO SETS THE POLICIES?

 The Board of Trustees for the Kawartha Pine Ridge District School Board establishes guidelines for transportation services as outlined in the policy statement enclosed in this brochure.
 Please note that the Education Act states that a Board may provide student transportation service: therefore, such service is not the right of every student, but rather a privilege to be accorded to those students who qualify within the terms established by the Board.

 Based on the guidelines as established by the Board, Student Transportation Services staff allocates bus stops in safe, centralized pick up areas.
 Based on the large numbers of students transported centralized pick up points are used when possible.

 WHO CAN CHANGE A BUS STOP OR ALTER A BUS ROUTE?

-Only Student Transporation Services staff can change a bus stop or alter a bus route.
-All enquiries regarding bus stops and or routes should be directed to Student Transporation Services.
+Only Student Transportation Services staff can change a bus stop or alter a bus route.
+All enquiries regarding bus stops and or routes should be directed to Student Transportation Services.